-The Norwich is loyal, fearless and bold terrier with an amiable demeanor.
+The Norwich is a loyal, fearless and bold terrier with an amiable demeanor.
 He is very sociable and gets along well with everyone.

 He is also very intelligent and has an active mind.
 Training needs to be firm yet kind, with the rules being consistent.

 Like many small terriers, this breed does have the earth dog tendency to dig.
 Barking can become a problem if they become bored.

 It is best not to leave them unattended for too long and to secure property lines to discourage burrowing.